sstumbo-portfolio/portfolio/_pages/resume.md

 ---
 # Work Experience

+## Technical Writer (Contract) - Censys
+### May 2024 - Present
+Censys is a platform that provides security teams with a map of the internet to help them defend against threats.
+- Own the process creation and development of technical product documentation.
+- Work closely with Product and Engineering to understand and prioritize documentation needs.

 ## Manager, Knowledge & Documentation - Panther Labs
 ### November 2021 - April 2024
 Panther Labs is a cloud-native, code-driven detection and response platform.